ricky-taing/pomudoro-timer/README.md

 1. Settings - Add HTML element allowing users to change how long a session or break is and set variables in timer object to those values
 2. Allow users to change background color
 3. Allow users to add their own background image
+4. Write test cases to make sure one timer leads to the next